ethannguyen-uts/StorefrontBackend/README.md

 STEP 1:
 The project requires Postgres database:
 In a terminal tab, create and run the database:
-Switch to the postgres user su postgres:
+Switch to the postgres user :

 ```
-start psql
+su postgres
 psql postgres
 ```